ThilinaPeiris/EnvironmentVariableEditor/README.md

-# EnvironmentVariableEditor
+### EnvironmentVariableEditor

-A simple tool to set Environment Variables [system variables]
+This is a simple tool to set Environment Variables [system variables] in windows.